Today, I’m sharing an EASY, allergy-free, Paleo snack recipe. It’s both kid and adult-approved. I can’t wait to hear what you think…

 - Simple…

-When my over-tired, hungry kids come in the door, I want to give them something substantial and nutritious that I don’t have to put too much thought into.
-Even better–Something that the kids can do themselves.
-Wohoo!
+When my over-tired, hungry kids come in the door, I want them to have access to something substantial and nutritious that doesn’t take much thought.
+What I love about this snack is that it’s something younger kids can also do themselves with the help of cutting the apple.

 After-school snack time was just about to be transformed!